-3) Control Activities: The Board of Directors has appointed three sub-committees: the Executive Board, the Risk Management Committee, the Governance and Sustainability Committee, the Audit Committee, the Nomination and Remuneration Committee, and Good Governance Committee.
+3) Control Activities: The Board of Directors has appointed three sub-committees: the Executive Board, the Risk Management Committee, the Audit Committee, the Nomination and Remuneration Committee, and Governance and Sustainability Committee.
 The five committees performed their duties within the scope and authority assigned to control the management's performance.
 By taking into account the principles of separating duties and responsibilities in three areas: approval, accounting & information record, and keeping assets apart to have a proper mutual examination.